eppl-erau-db/go2_rl_ws/README.md

 colcon build --packages-select go2_launch
 ```

-Finally, restart your pc, as recommended by Unitree.
+Finally, restart your PC, as recommended by Unitree.

 ## Deployment

 To deploy, ensure the quadraped is LYING DOWN with SPORT MODE OFF (do so in the app), as support for switching modes is not yet integrated.
 Tethering the top of the quadruped is also advised as the best way to currently stop testing is through a Ctrl+C command, putting the dog into damping mode.
 Work is underway for better and safer testing.
-Currently, when you run the low command publisher, you will need to press start and then use the joysticks to control the robot movements, to stop hit Ctrl+C in the second terminal.
+Currently, when you run the low command publisher, you will need to press start on the remote and then use the joysticks to control the robot movements, to stop hit Ctrl+C in the second terminal.

 Open a terminal, source unitree_ros and lse_go2_ws, and launch:
 ```bash